kaifsiddiquei/GITBOOK/introduction-overview/ecosystem-vision.md

 ---

 *Ready to explore the core features that make this vision possible?
-Continue to the next section to learn about DEXGO's powerful capabilities.*
+Continue to the next section to learn about DecNect's powerful capabilities.*